Road or Gravel

 - By not overinflating your tyres you will transform the ride, grip and comfort of your bike.
 This is very important - see our recommended tyre pressure for more information.

 - The compact frame The top tube slopes down as it travels from the head tube towards the saddle. results in significantly more seat post being extended from the frame.
-This allows it to flex slightly and help take the edge off any impacts.
+This allows it to flex slightly and help take the edge off any bumps.
 By using a smaller diameter 27.2mm seat post on both frames we have increased this comfort advantage further.

 - A hand built British bike is a thing of beauty.
 The unpainted titanium tubes have a classy gun metal finish that does not chip like paint.
-Everywhere it goes it gets the same response; wow, what’s that!

 - Tube diameters can be increased for heavy riders.